urmel79/IO_stm32_testing_bench_gh/README.md

 # STM32 testing bench with PlatformIO

-The aim of this project is to build a test environment based on STM32 microcontroller platforms like the "Bluepill F103C8", the "Nucleo64 F103RB" and the "Maple mini clone" from Baite with the use of PlatformIO and the Arduino framework.
+The aim of this project is to build a test environment based on STM32 microcontroller platforms like the **Bluepill F103C8**, the **Nucleo64 F103RB** and the **Maple mini clone** from Baite with the use of PlatformIO and the Arduino framework.
 So a very important goal is to write the code as portable as possible with many defines.

 The onboard LED is flashing like a heartbeat to show all things are "alive".
 This function is implemented as an finite state machine (FSM) and in an non-blocking manner without delay() functions.